ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 - Dynamic Properties

     Using dynamic properties is a way to transfer data to all clients.
 This is very useful when clients need to know about the game state, or setting AI animations.
-Dynamic properties are replicated to all clients, this has the benefit of all clients receiving the change, however it increases network traffic.
+Dynamic properties are replicated to all clients, this has the benefit of all clients receiving the change, however, it increases network traffic.
 The data is replicated as soon as possible, but changing a lot of properties, or having a large amount of data can cause a delay.

 - Private Networked Data

     This is ideal for transferring large chunks of data to the player.
-For example, loading the player's inventory from **Storage** which could contain a large number of items.
+For example, loading the player's inventory from **Storage** which could contain many items.
 This has the added benefit where data is replicated to the receiving client and not all clients.

 See [SetCustomProperty](../api/coreobject.md#setcustomproperty) and [SetPrivateNetworkedData](../api/player.md#setprivatenetworkeddata).